Information & advice about coronavirus

 We have also introduced limits on the numbers of people who can use lifts at any one time (please see the signs on each lift) .
 If you are unable to use the stairs (we appreciate this is not possible for many people and that some of our wards are many floors up) this may mean waiting longer than normal.
 Again we apologise for this, but appreciate your cooperation.

 Please follow the signage on walls, doors and floors throughout the hospital.
 This will help you maintain a safe distance from others.

-Some hospital services, particularly those providing less urgent care, have been paused or have changed in order to protect patients and staff.
+Some hospital services, particularly those providing less urgent care, have changed in order to protect patients and staff.
 This includes many of our outpatient clinics, which are now offering ‘virtual clinics’ online or over the telephone.
 The hospital will have contacted you if your appointments are being provided in this way.

 Reducing the spread of infection

 Actions such as washing your hands and social distancing are still vitally important to protect your health and limit the spread of infection.
 This will also help the NHS to manage and save lives.

 You should continue to follow the latest national guidance available here https://www.nhs.uk/conditions/coronavirus-covid-19/

 How to wash your hands properly & Easy Read guidance